Our Students

 Athletics

-If I am a student-athlete at a closing campus, will I still have an opportunity to compete?
+I am a student-athlete at a closing campus.
+How can I learn more?

-Yes, intercollegiate athletics will continue to operate through the campus closure.
+Intercollegiate athletics will continue to operate through the campus closure.
 Every effort will be made to maintain competitive schedules and full seasons for teams through the 2026-27 academic year.
+In-depth information for our students, including answers to frequently asked questions and contact information for further questions, can be found on the PSUAC website.

 Students supported by Office of Veterans Programs

-What do I need to do if using G.I.
-Bill benefits?
+What do I need to do if using VA education benefits?

 If you are planning to complete your program at your current campus prior to closure, there will be no impact on benefits.
 If you are unable to complete your program at your current campus, you should reach out to your academic adviser to develop an updated path to completion for your program.
 After meeting with your adviser, contact the Office of Veterans Programs to review any potential impact to your education benefits.